iyobo/jollofjs/packages/isvalid/README.md

 ##### Match validator
 type: `RegExp`

 This ensures that a string can be matched against a regular expressions pattern.
-The validator throws an exception if the string does not match the pattern.
+The validator sends an error to the error handler if the string does not match the pattern.

 Example shows a string that must contain at least one latin letter or decimal number: